GarethLarkan272/DemocraFund/README.md

 - Backend maintains a funded **treasury wallet**.
 - Before submitting a transaction for a member, backend checks their custodial wallet's ETH balance; if insufficient, it auto-tops-up a small amount from the treasury first.
 Entirely invisible to the user.

 This is intentionally the simple version.
-Two more sophisticated patterns exist and are worth naming in the pitch as roadmap items rather than building now:
+Two more sophisticated patterns exist and are worth naming as roadmap items rather than building now:

 - **Meta-transactions (EIP-2771 / Gas Station Network)** — the standard fix *when users self-custody*: they sign a message off-chain, a relayer submits and pays gas on their behalf.
 Not needed yet since custody already solves the signing problem, but relevant the moment DemocraFund offers a self-custody option.
-- **ERC-4337 Account Abstraction + Paymaster** — the production-grade answer for a public, national-scale deployment: every user gets a smart-contract wallet, gas can be sponsored or paid in any token, and the system stops depending on Humewood's backend being the sole custodian of every key (a meaningful centralization/security concern at scale — worth flagging explicitly to a security-minded audience as the deliberate next evolution, not an oversight).
+- **ERC-4337 Account Abstraction + Paymaster** — the production-grade answer for a public, national-scale deployment: every user gets a smart-contract wallet, gas can be sponsored or paid in any token, and the system stops depending on Humewood's backend being the sole custodian of every key.

-Each member still gets a distinct, real on-chain address even though the backend holds the key — so every vote and every milestone signature remains cryptographically attributable to a specific person.
+Each member still gets a distinct, real on-chain address even though the backend holds the key, so every vote and every milestone signature remains cryptographically attributable to a specific person.
 The audit trail isn't sacrificed by removing friction, only the friction is.

 ---